Calculating tide statistics and satellite biases¶

 : minimum tide height observed by the satellite (metres)lat

-: minimum tide height from modelled astronomical tidal range (metres)hot
+: minimum tide height from modelled astronomical tidal range (metres)otr

 : tidal range observed by the satellite (metres)tr